 Other useful resources:

-The Rethink website has a series of links to a range of helpful documents including one produced by the Worcestershire Early Intervention Service – Information about Psychosis for brothers and sisters
+The Rethink website has a series of links to a range of resources such as videos and helpful documents including one produced by the Worcestershire Early Intervention Service – Information about Psychosis for brothers and sisters

 This is a booklet developed by the Worcestershire Early Intervention Service providing information on:

 A guide developed by the Canadian Mental Health Association providing information and resources for siblings.
-This includes topics such as;
+This includes topics such a:

 Finding out more: